Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 So it all feels very intuïtive for an old school graphic designer, like me.

-## RESTfull api's
+## Restful api's

 These days, API's to transfer data around the web are very popular.
-API's are RESTfull if you can do all the HTTP requests like GET, PUT, POST and DELETE, but in many cases you only need the GET request in order to present your content to the user.
+API's are restful if you can do all the HTTP requests like GET, PUT, POST and DELETE, but in many cases you only need the GET request in order to present your content to the user.

-Also Drupal and even Wordpress, which I already mentioned before, recently came with plugins for RESTfull API solutions.
+Also Drupal and even Wordpress, which I already mentioned before, recently came with plugins for restful API solutions.

 ## How about Jekyll?